-‘Who do you want to work for?’ and ‘Where do you want to work?’ are two questions you’re unlikely to hear in any discussion of the current academic job market!
+‘Who do you want to work for?’ and ‘Where do you want to work?’ are two questions you’re unlikely to hear in a discussion of the current academic job market.
 Given the desperate state of the market today, with many more candidates than jobs, the idea of having a choice about your first post in academia seems pie-in-the-sky.
-Researchers are resigned to going anywhere they can get work, even if the position and location aren’t a great fit (adjuncting in North Dakota, anyone?).
+Researchers are resigned to going anywhere they can get work, even if the position and location aren’t a great fit for them presonally (adjuncting in North Dakota, anyone?).

 Ask these two questions in the context of jobs outside of academia however, and you get a very different response.
 The sheer amount of options can be quite overwhelming at first: ‘You mean, I get to CHOOSE who I work for, and where?!’
 Well, obviously you still have to apply for and get the job!
 But you definitely have more control over your employment terms – salary, location, workload and work-life balance – in comparison with posts inside higher education.

 So let’s take a look at the abundance of career opportunities outside academia, with a view to helping you choose your next job after your PhD or post-doc.